nice-digital/interview-code-review-exercise/README.md

 ### What we're assessing
 This exercise will help us to assess:

-- Your high level knowledge of a programming language, testing and good code design
+- Your knowledge of the relevant languages and approaches involved in solution design (Front-end/Back-end)
-- Your approach to upholding good engineering standards
+- Your knowledge of testing
-- How you hold others to account for their development work
+- What you prioritise to feedback when reviewing someone elses code
 - Your communication skills